A Goofy Movie: Plot

-Max Goof is an average teenager who pines after his classmate Roxanne, idolizes the pop star Powerline, and has a tense relationship with his clumsy, old-fashioned father Goofy, whom he fears he may end up taking after when he grows up, having already inherited his laugh.
-On the last day of school before summer vacation, Max, with help from his friends P.J. and Bobby, hijacks a school assembly and dances while lip syncing to a Powerline song.
-The performance succeeds in making Max a school celebrity, and he invites Roxanne with him to a viewing party of a live broadcast of Powerline's upcoming concert in Los Angeles.
+Max Goof is an average teenager who pines after his classmate Roxanne, idolizes pop star Powerline and has a tense relationship with his clumsy and old-fashioned father Goofy, whom he fears he may end up taking after when he grows up, having already inherited his laugh.
+On the last day of school before summer vacation, Max, with help from his friends P.J. and Bobby Zimuruski, hijacks a school assembly and dances while lip syncing to one of Powerline's songs.
+The performance succeeds in making Max popular and he invites Roxanne with him to a viewing party of a live broadcast of Powerline's upcoming concert in Los Angeles.

-Goofy, after school principal Mazur warns him about Max's potential juvenile delinquency, immediately plans a fishing trip to Lake Destiny, Idaho, to curb his son's behavior.
-Max attempts to cancel his date with Roxanne, but panics and tells her that not only are he and Goofy traveling to Los Angeles to attend the concert, but that Powerline has invited them onstage.
+Goofy, after school principal Mazur exaggeratingly warns him about Max's potential "juvenile delinquency", immediately plans a fishing trip to Lake Destiny, Idaho, to curb his son's behavior.
+Max attempts to cancel his date with Roxanne, but then panics and tells her that not only are he and Goofy traveling to Los Angeles to attend the concert, but that Powerline has invited them onstage.

-Goofy and Max hit the road, visiting a run-down possum-themed amusement park where Goofy embarrasses Max.
+The Goofs hit the road, visiting a run-down opossum-themed amusement park where Goofy inadvertently embarrasses Max.
 The next day, they run into P.J. and his father, Pete, while camping.
-Goofy takes his son fishing and shows him the "Perfect Cast" fishing technique, accidentally luring Bigfoot to their camp and forcing Goofy and Max to spend the night in the car with Bigfoot outside.
+Goofy takes his son fishing and shows him a special fishing technique, accidentally luring Bigfoot to their camp and forcing the Goofs to spend the night in the car with Bigfoot outside.
 While Goofy sleeps, Max alters the map's route to Los Angeles.

-The next morning, Goofy makes Max the navigator of the trip, and the two enjoy several stops together.
-That night, while staying at the same motel, Pete overhears a conversation between Max and P.J. and informs Goofy that Max has tricked him into traveling to Los Angeles.
-Goofy still believes Max will do the right thing, but the next morning, Max chooses the route to California, and Goofy stops the car at the Grand Canyon and storms off.
-With the brake loose, the car drives off on its own; Goofy and Max chase after it and end up riding the car down the Colorado River.
-After a brief argument, Goofy says no matter how old Max gets he will always be his son, and the two finally reconcile.
-After learning about Max's promise to Roxanne, Goofy decides to take him to the concert.
-The two nearly plummet down a waterfall, but Max rescues Goofy using the Perfect Cast technique.
+The next morning, Goofy makes Max the navigator of the trip and the duo enjoy several stops together.
+That night, while staying at the same motel, Pete overhears a conversation between Max and P.J. and informs Goofy about his son's deception.
+Goofy still believes Max will do the right thing, but when Max chooses the route to California the next morning, a furious Goofy stops the car at the Grand Canyon.
+With the brake loose, the car rolls away on its own; the Goofs chase after it and end up riding the car down the Colorado River.
+After a brief but heated argument, Goofy acknowledges that Max will always be his son in spite of his maturation and they finally reconcile.
+After Goofy learns about his son's promise to Roxanne and they evade a waterfall, Goofy decides to take him to the concert.

-In Los Angeles, Goofy and Max arrive at the concert, sneak on to the stage, and dance with Powerline, delighting Roxanne.
+In Los Angeles, the Goofs arrive at the concert, sneak onstage and became part of the performance, delighting many friends watching from home, including Roxanne.
 Max and Goofy return home in their barely functioning car and Max tells Roxanne the truth; she admits she always liked him and they make plans to go out.
 The car explodes, ejecting Goofy into the porch roof of Roxanne's house, and Max proudly introduces his father to his new girlfriend.